JarvusInnovations/jarvus-guide-to-extjs/framework_bugs/upgrading_framework.md

 git difftool origin/6.0.0.640 origin/6.0.1.250 packages/core/src/data/request/Ajax.js
 ```

 If the hotfix involves copying the body of a framework method to apply some internal changes, the copied method body needs to be updated and the fix manually re-applied.
 First, check the history of the hotfix file.
-It's originally implementation should have been spread across two commits: one copying the overridden method body as-is from the framework and a second applying the fix for the issue.
+Its original implementation should have been spread across two commits: one copying the overridden method body as-is from the framework and a second applying the fix for the issue.

 ```bash
 cd ./sencha-workspace/packages/jarvus-hotfixes